 We actually have a set of four, but the other two have been languishing in the basement, un-upholstered, ever since we wrapped up recovering the first two chairs in 2009.
 Embarrassing?
 A little.
 But I think we should applaud this procrastination because 2009 was pre-blog, so without the procrastination there would be no tutorial of how Hubby & I upholstered these chairs and did our part to keep the staple folks in business.

-- Quilter’s batting (we used three layers – how much you need will depend on the size and number of your chairs)
+- Quilter’s batting and/or upholstery foam (we used three layers – how much you need will depend on the size and number of your chairs)

 - Upholstery grade fabric (again, dependent on size and number of your chairs – I also bought extra in case some genius spills tomato juice on one)

 - Staple gun